-This was our first visit to Puerto Vallarta and only stay per 3 days after visiting Sayulita.
-This place has been always highly recommend it per Mexicans friend and they know what they were talking about.
+This was our first visit to Puerto Vallarta and we only stayed for 3 days after visiting Sayulita.
+This place has been always been highly recommend by Mexican friends and they know what they were talking about.
 Puerto Vallarta is definitely a fun town to visit even with family.
-So, I have to share our favorite things to do in Puerto Vallarta in our 3 day trip.
+I have to share our favorite things to do in Puerto Vallarta from our 3 day trip.

-This amazing part of earth was discovered around the 1500, but became famous because is where took place a scandalous get away between the actor Richard Burton and megastar Elizabeth Taylor while recording the movie Night of the Iguana in the 1960’s.
-Puerto Vallarta has grown at spectacular levels since them.
+This amazing part of the Earth was discovered by Europeans around the 1500, but became famous because it is where the scandalous tryst between the actor Richard Burton and megastar Elizabeth Taylor happened while filming the movie Night of the Iguana in the 1960’s.
+Puerto Vallarta has grown at spectacular rate since them.

-Puerto Vallarta is located in the Coast of Mexico and the Bahia of Puerto Banderas.
-Locals said that Puerto Banderas has the most biologistic diverse body of water in the world.
+Puerto Vallarta is located on the Pacific coast of Mexico along the Bahia de Banderas (Bay of Flags).
+Locals say that the Bahia de Banderas is the most biologically diverse body of water in the world.
 The Bahia is 100 kilometers long and one of the deepest the world!
 It is a natural world treasure and Mexico knows it!

-Puerto Vallarta town doesn’t have the feeling of a small beach town it is a big town.
-However, still gorgeous and fun to explore.
-The copestones streets bring you the Colonial style in a City the mixes Mexican and Spanish styles together with the modernity that the big resorts has bright with them.
-Luckily downtown in despite their grown has made an effort to keep the Mexican colonial style.
+Puerto Vallarta doesn’t have the feeling of a small beach town – it’s actually a small city.
+However, it is still gorgeous and fun to explore.
+The cobblestone streets lend a colonial style in a city that mixes Mexican and Spanish styles together with the modernity that the big resorts have brought with them.
+Luckily, the downtown, despite its growth, has made an effort to keep the Mexican traditional style.

 Things to do in Puerto Vallarta

-Due to its unique natural beauty Puerto Vallarta is a place of adventure.
-Due to their gorgeous beaches with amazing swimming, snorkeling and surfing spots.
-We wish we spent more time, but here is what we did:
+Due to its unique natural beauty, Puerto Vallarta is a place of adventure.
+This is due in no small part to their gorgeous beaches with amazing swimming, snorkeling and surfing spots.
+We wish we could have spent more time, but here is what we did:

 Itinerary Day 1

-Walk the Malecon or Boardwalk: is located at Paseo Díaz Ordaz S/N, about 12 blocks starting around Hotel Rosita to the Amphitheater and the Arches.
-Across the street from the main square plaza.
+Walk the Malecon or Boardwalk: the malecón is located at Paseo Díaz Ordaz S/N, about 12 blocks starting around Hotel Rosita to the Amphitheater and the Arches.
+It is across the street from the main square plaza.

-Runs parallel to Puerto Banderas and it is perfect to go for a stroll at any time of the day and appreciate the beauty of this Bay.
-There, you find street vendor, local cuisine and at the called the Arches Amphitheater, you can find street performance as mimes, musicians and Mexican folk music performing.
+It runs parallel to Puerto Banderas and it is perfect to go for a stroll at any time of the day and appreciate the beauty of this bay.
+There, you’ll find street vendors, local cuisine and at the Arches Amphitheater, you can find street performers such as mimes, musicians and Mexican folk artists.